LIMLabSWC/_design_files/README.md

 - Commits and pushes the updated submodule pointer (if needed)

 You only need to run this once per machine.

+**Advanced:** You can customize or add your own hooks in the `.githooks/` directory if you want to automate other Git actions.

 ### Cloning with Submodules